-In an experiment with Clone Ma 63/1889 various concentrations of IAA, IBA and NAA (% on talc basis) were tested.
+In an experiment with Clone Ma 63/1889 various concentrations of IAA, IBA and NAA (\$ on talc basis) were tested.
 Per treatment 50 shoot cuttings were used, whereas the control group consisted of 150 cuttings.

 Significant differences between the various auxin treatments were found for the average number of main roots and the dry root weight (Table 35).
 These variables and the percentage of main root formation were increased considerably by a treatment with IAA at 1% and, to a lesser extent, by IBA at 1%.
 The concentrations of NAA tested were much less effective than those of IAA and IBA.
 Main root elongation and variables referring to lateral root formation were slightly enhanced by the application of auxin.
-The optimum initiation of main roots at high percentages (1%).
+The optimum IAA or IBA concentration for main root elongation (0.5%) was lower than for an optimum initiation of main roots at high percentages (1%).